-In the Hindu Ethics, the sun(Lord Surya) is considered among the powerful gods and ranked along with Lord Vishnu, Lord Brahma, Lord Shiva, and Lord Ganesha.
+In Hindu Ethics, the sun(Lord Surya) is considered among the powerful gods and ranked along with Lord Vishnu, Lord Brahma, Lord Shiva, and Lord Ganesha.
 Lord Surya poses the capacity to control the entire living of nature hence called the world’s soul.

 Lord Surya is considered to be a source of enlightenment, healing, and a symbol of prosperity.
 Therefore People worship the sun to prolong their lives, to get a peaceful soul, and to request lord Surya to continue in their journey of providing lightness.